Netflix/atlas-docs/plugins/atlas-link-checker/README.md

 The following categories are highlighted in the report output:

-* OLD SITE LINKS.
+* `OLD SITE LINKS`.
 Links which point to the previous documentation site.
-* BARE LINKS.
+* `BARE LINKS`.
 Links that lack an http:// or https:// prefix.
-* BAD LINKS.
+* `BAD LINKS`.
 Links which do not return 200 OK.

 Example output: